ydb-platform/ydb/ydb/docs/en/core/integrations/fluent-bit.md

 );
 ```

-Example of the command to create the columnar table for log data storage:
+Example of the columnar table for log data storage:

 ```sql
 CREATE TABLE `fluent-bit/log` (